cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Naive Bayes classify again](./pics/naive-bayes-classify-again.png)

-We get a slightly higher accuracy when we keep more words:
+We get a slightly higher accuracy when we keep more words.

     Correctly Classified Instances        2310               82.4117 %
     Incorrectly Classified Instances       493               17.5883 %